Podolia Eyalet: History

 In 1672, the Ottoman army, led by Sultan Mehmed IV, captured Kamaniçe after a short siege.
 The Treaty of Buchach confirmed Ottoman control of the city, which became the centre of a new eyalet.
-The treaty was repudiated by the Polish Diet, and war broke out anew.
+The treaty was repudiated by the Sejm of the Polish–Lithuanian Commonwealth, and war broke out anew.

 The Polish campaign proved unsuccessful, and the truce of Żurawno (1676) left Podolia within Ottoman borders.
 Another Polish-Ottoman war broke out again in 1683.
 For the next 16 years, Ottoman rule in Podolia generally was limited to the blockaded fortress of Kamianets, held by a garrison of 6,000 soldiers.
 The other garrisons in Podolia, in Bar, Medzhybizh, Jazlivec, and Chortkiv, barely exceeded 100 soldiers each.

 According to the Ottoman provincial budget of 1681, 13 million akçe were spent yearly in the eyalet, primarily for soldiers' pay.
 Of this amount, less than 3% was collected from Podolia itself, the rest was sent from the central treasury.
 In 1681, the patriarch of Constantinople appointed the Orthodox metropolitan of Kamianets, named Pankratij.

-The fortress was returned to Poland as a result of the Treaty of Karlowitz (1699).
+The fortress was returned to Poland–Lithuania as a result of the Treaty of Karlowitz (1699).